-What is SSDI and How is it Different from SSI?
+What is SSDI and How Is It Different From SSI?

-SSDI stands for Social Security disability insurance, and is sometimes just referred to as Social Security Disability (SSD).
+SSDI stands for Social Security disability insurance and is sometimes just referred to as Social Security Disability (SSD).
 It is funded through payroll taxes, and those who receive it have contributed to the Social Security trust form through FICA Social Security taxes.
 SSDI is available to workers who have accumulated a certain number of work credits, which is how it differs from SSI.

 SSI refers to Supplemental Security Income.
 Low-income people who have never worked or have not gained a sufficient amount of work credits can receive SSI benefits.

-How Do I Qualify for SSDI?
+Am I Eligible for SSDI?

 To receive Social Security disability insurance, you must be younger than 65 years old.
 You also need “work credits.”
 The Social Security Administration converts the money you’ve earned over the years into work credits to see if you qualify for SSDI.

-Recent Work Test
+Recent Work Test for SSD

 As you get older, you need an increasing amount of accrued working credits to receive SSDI.
 Here are the guidelines:

-- For 31 year olds and older, to pass the recent work test, you must have worked at least 5 out of the past 10 years.
+• For 31-year-olds and older, to pass the recent work test, you must have worked at least 5 out of the past 10 years.
 This is equal to 20 credits in the 10 years before your disability occurred.

-Duration of Work Test
+Duration of Work Test for SSD

 Age 21-24: 1.5 years